jitsi/handbook/docs/dev-guide/windows.md

 ---
 id: dev-guide-windows
-title: Running Jitsi Meet on Windows (Unofficial)
+title: Running Jitsi Meet on Windows
-sidebar_label: Windows (Unofficial)
+sidebar_label: Windows
 ---

 :::caution
-Windows is **not** officially supported for Jitsi Meet development or deployment.
+Windows is **not** natively supported for Jitsi Meet development or deployment.
 The methods described below rely on running a Linux environment on your Windows machine.
-These are community-provided workarounds and issues specific to these setups may not receive official support.
 :::

-This guide describes unofficial ways to build and run [Jitsi Meet](dev-guide-web-jitsi-meet) on a Windows machine.
+This guide describes ways to build and run [Jitsi Meet](dev-guide-web-jitsi-meet) on a Windows machine.
 All approaches work by providing a Linux environment where the standard Linux-based instructions apply.

 ## Prerequisites